 With an increasing importance placed on transparency, consumers look beyond company practices to ensure organizations uphold adequate supply chain ethics.
 When organizations conduct risk assessments, it’s important to include an evaluation of suppliers, vendors and any other points of contact within the organizational network.
 To decrease the risks associated with suppliers, examine the culture, ethics and compliance practices adopted by the candidates.
 This helps companies make informed decisions to select suppliers that “fit” with their existing culture and practices.

-In the article “Building an Ethical Supply Chain,” authors Michael R. Levin and Richard J. Cellini state:
+In the article “Building an Ethical Supply Chain,” authors Michael R. Levin and Richard J. Cellini write:

 “Consumers, investors, business partners, regulators, and media organizations now expect a company and its entire supply chain to be ethical.
 The supplier-generated ethics scandal is probably one of the biggest (and least foreseen) business risks most leading companies face today.
 The damage can be great, and protective measures can and should be adopted immediately.”

 During risk assessments, many companies fail to look beyond internal controls.
-In the article “Building an Ethical Supply Chain,” results from a study conducted by Integrity Interactive Corporation demonstrate:
+Results from a study conducted by Integrity Interactive Corporation are telling.

 “In a survey of 108 Global 2000 companies, it was concluded corporate ethics and compliance programs and controls do not extend to their global supply chains.
 The survey found that 86% of respondents concede that their primary ethics code does not address the conduct of suppliers, and 59% of respondents do not include suppliers in their analysis when assessing their company’s own ethics and compliance risks.”